Chainguard Libraries Access

 Valid!
 Id: 8a4141a........7d9904d98c

-Retrieve an authentication token for the Chainguard Libraries for Java:
+Retrieve a new authentication token for the Chainguard Libraries for Java with the chainctl auth pull-token command:

 chainctl auth pull-token --library-ecosystem=java --parent=example --ttl=8670h